polarsignals/frostdb/README.md

 More concretely, FrostDB maintains a watermark indicating that all transactions equal and lower to the watermark are safe to be read.
 Only write transactions obtain a _new_ transaction ID, while reads use the transaction ID of the watermark to identify data that is safe to be read.
 The watermark is only increased when strictly monotonic, consecutive transactions have finished.
 This means that a low write transaction can block higher write transactions to become available to be read.
 To ensure progress is made, write transactions have a timeout.

-This mechanism inspired by a mix of [Google Spanner](https://research.google/pubs/pub39966/), [Google Percolator](https://research.google/pubs/pub36726/) and [Highly Available Transactions](https://www.vldb.org/pvldb/vol7/p181-bailis.pdf).
+This mechanism is inspired by a mix of [Google Spanner](https://research.google/pubs/pub39966/), [Google Percolator](https://research.google/pubs/pub36726/) and [Highly Available Transactions](https://www.vldb.org/pvldb/vol7/p181-bailis.pdf).

 ![Transactions are released in batches indicated by the watermark](https://docs.google.com/drawings/d/1qmcMg9sXnDZix9eWSvOtWJD06yHsLpgho8M-DGF84bU/export/svg)

-## Roadmap

-* Persistence: FrostDB is currently fully in-memory.

 ## Acknowledgments